-The agency develops a plan of action to monitor the effectiveness of the steps it is taking to keep children safe.
+A plan of action is developed to monitor the effectiveness of the steps being taken to keep children safe.

 To keep children safe, policies, procedures and plans have to be implemented across all parts of the organisation.
 Checks are needed to ensure this is happening consistently.
 The views of those involved inside and outside the organisation can help to improve the effectiveness of any measures taken.